Walther PPQ 9mm Review

 What are the key features of the Walther PPQ 9mm?

-The Walther PPQ 9mm features excellent ergonomics, fully ambidextrous controls including a paddle magazine release, a Picatinny rail, and a highly regarded trigger with a short reset.
-It's also known for its reliability and accuracy.
+The Walther PPQ 9mm features excellent ergonomics, fully ambidextrous controls including a paddle magazine release, a 1913 Picatinny rail, and a striker-fired trigger with a short reset.
+It's available in 9x19mm and .40 S&W.

-How does the Walther PPQ trigger compare to other pistols?
+How does the Walther PPQ's trigger compare to other pistols?

-The PPQ's trigger is a standout feature, often praised for its crisp break and exceptionally short reset, measuring around 1/10th of an inch.
-This reset is significantly shorter than many competing striker-fired polymer pistols.
+The PPQ's trigger is a standout feature, offering a pull weight of just over 5 lbs and a remarkably short reset of approximately 1/10th of an inch, which is significantly shorter than many other striker-fired polymer pistols.

 Is the Walther PPQ suitable for concealed carry?